The day was marked by 23 announcements, but few were of great interest

 Umbrella companies Some things do not arrive on time…so a summary of responses will be published shortly to a call for evidence on the umbrella company market launched in 2021.
 At the same time, a fresh consultation will be issued reviewing policy options for the umbrella company market.

-Information and data call for evidence on information and data powers has been published as part of the Tax Administration Framework Review (TAFR).
+Information and data A call for evidence on information and data powers has been published as part of the Tax Administration Framework Review (TAFR).
 The focus is on standardising data provision from third parties, creating more flexible legislation (!), pre-population of tax returns and trying to bring more consistency between different tax regimes.

 HMRC sandbox The Government has published a discussion document on a potential new legislative approach that HMRC could use for piloting tax changes (a ‘sandbox’, borrowing FCA jargon).